My journey towards art

 But it began to shift.

-• Spending time with people who felt safe
+I spent time with people who felt safe.

 👉 I started reconnecting with myself.